-The consolidated financial statements comprise the financial statements of Antares Energy Limited (Subject to Deed of Company Arrangement) and its subsidiaries during the year ended 31 December 2016 ("the Consolidated Entity").
+The consolidated financial statements comprise the financial statements of Antares Energy Limited and its subsidiaries during the year ended 31 December 2017 ("the Consolidated Entity").

 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.